-a The UNECE category and Magnitude of effect are here compared with taking no action – for example, polluted water lost directly to streams and rivers (for example, reference is no action).
+a The UNECE category and magnitude of effect are here compared with taking no action – for example, polluted water lost directly to streams and rivers (for example, reference is no action).
 Values in brackets show consequences compared with a reference system of advanced processes focused on nutrient recovery (chapter IV) (Effects on groundwater are not specified here).

 Landscape Measure 6: Planting of paludal cultures in riparian areas or constructed wetlands